A-Z Artist Index Compilations Record Labels Media

 Bio:

-Female singer from Derry who seemed set to follow in the footsteps of Dana but whose career took a different path.
+Female singer from Derry who seemed set to follow in the footsteps of Dana but whose career took an entirely different path.

 Once under management, Geraldine began performing professionally and within a year or so had recorded her debut LP for Beltona Records.
 Beltona, a Decca subsiduary, is strongly associated with Scottish folk music but the label also released some Irish folk titles.
 Even so, it was hardly the best choice of label for Geraldine's debut.

 The album itself is a pleasant if minor mixture of folk and contemporary singer-songwriter material.
 Most of the songs are covers: Gordon Lightfoot, Elton John, Joni Mitchell, etc., plus a couple by manager Johnston (whose songs had also been recorded by Dana).
 Geraldine's voice is light and pleasant and the arrangements are simple and uncluttered, featuring harpsichord, sitar, flute, electric bass, hand percussion (no drums!) and some electric guitar.
 The album has been somewhat over-hyped in recent times.
 The copy reviewed in the pages of Galactic Ramble is described as "one of 3 known copies" which is ludicrous (there are more than 3 copies out there Richard!!).
-As a result, the asking price for second-hand copies has risen.
+As a result, the asking price for second-hand copies has risen substantially [Since writing this, the LP has also been featured in Record Collector magazine].
 Acid-folk seekers should be aware that there is certainly no suggestion of psychedelia about this record.

 A second LP didn't emerge until 3 years later, by which time Geraldine's career had taken a different path from that suggested by the debut.
 The second LP was a collaboration with civil rights campaigner Tony Kearney.
 "Hang My Country" was released in 1974 on the Derry-based Cuchulainn label, which was owned by Tony Johnston.
 Geraldine also recorded solo material for Cuchulainn and it's subsiduary Flame Records.
+The track listing for her second solo LP proper "Sing My Country Vol.1", a set of depressingly over-familiar ballads, suggests her career was in the doldrums.
 She continued to perform regularly though 1975, playing the folk circuit but not adverse to cabaret work.
 She'd also completed a solo UK tour by 1975.

 In 1975 another Northern singer named Geraldine Branagan [who'd sung with her brothers in The Branagans earlier in the decade] represented Luxembourg at the Eurovision song contest under the name Geraldine.
 This must have led to some confusion and can't have been helped either singer's career.
 Geraldine Branagan was married to Phil Coulter and recorded well into the 1980s.
 Her recordings are largely forgettable.
 Meanwhile, Geraldine McKeever seemed to disappear.

-The following article appeared in Spotlight magazine in February 1975, and is the last trace of her I can find:
+The following article appeared in Spotlight magazine in February 1975, which is the last trace of Geraldine I can find:

 Discography: